awsdocs/aws-doc-sdk-examples/gov2/iam/README.md

 ## Code examples

 ### Scenario examples
-* [`common/`](common/) -- This scenario and examples demonstrate the creation of users, access keys, roles, policies, service-linked roles, and assuming a role in order to take on specific permissions from a policy.
+* [`common/`](common/) -- This scenario and its examples demonstrate how to create users, access keys, roles, policies, and service-linked roles.
+This scenario also demonstrates how to assume a role and take on specific permissions from a policy.

 ### API Examples

-The API examples included in this directory cover the following IAM actions:
+The API examples included in this directory cover the following IAM operations:

 - CreateAccessKey
 - CreateAccountAlias